Glossary

 nf-core

 A community effort to collect a curated set of analysis pipelines using Nextflow with an open source philosophy.
-Nf-core pipeline adhere to strict guidelines with versioning, allowing easy reproducibility and validated releases, perfect for academic facilities.
+Nf-core pipelines adhere to strict guidelines with versioning, allowing easy reproducibility and validated releases, perfect for academic facilities.
 Workflow developers can use companion templates and tools help to validate pipeline code and simplify common tasks.

 nf-core/pixelator

-nf-core/pixelator is the name of Pixelgen Technologies nf-core open source workflow that is highly reliable, validated in different platforms and developed with reproducibility in mind.
+nf-core/pixelator is the name of Pixelgen Technologies' nf-core open source workflow that is highly reliable, validated in different platforms and developed with reproducibility in mind.

 pixelator